itsjordanmuller/2023-javascript-sandbox/README.md

 Additionally, I learned to display objects in a table format using `console.table` and applied CSS styles to console messages.

 This exercise provided a fundamental understanding of JavaScript variables, console methods, and data output formatting.
-It was an effective introduction to basic JavaScript features and the versatility of the console for testing and debugging.

 <details>
 <summary>View HTML Code - index.html - A - Console</summary>